 Los Angeles-based artist DORIAN WOOD is "armed with a vocal charisma that would befit a preacher and an experimental streak that would make avant-gardists swoon" (WNYC Culture).
-Through their corpulent body and distinctive voice, Dorian challenges the separation of artist and spectator, using subject matter informed by their own perspective as a non-binary person of color and an autodidact without a formal college education nor a strong alliance to any community.
+Through their corpulent body and distinctive voice, Dorian challenges the separation of artist and spectator, using subject matter informed by their own perspective as a non-binary person of color.

 Born in Echo Park, California, Dorian first gained exposure performing on the queer bar circuit of Los Angeles.
 Their debut album, BOLKA, received wide critical acclaim for its impeccable merging of folk, soul, Bulgarian choral music and experimental music.
 Their follow-up EP, Black Pig Suite, featured members of the L.A. experimental orchestra Killsonic, of which Dorian was a principal member for three years.